Updated March 5, 2019.

 1. Ace Hardware

 Ace Hardware has the distinct advantage of a widely-recognized brand identity.
 After all, who doesn’t remember the jingle from back in the day: “Ace is the place with the helpful hardware man” (although “man” was changed to “folks” in 1989 to be more inclusive).
-The chain dates all the way back to 1924 when four separate independent hardware store owners in Chicago made the decision to pool resources to buy inventory in bulk to increase profits and face off against larger stores.
+The chain dates all the way back to the roaring 1920s when four separate independent hardware store owners in Chicago made the decision to pool resources to buy inventory in bulk to increase profits and face off against larger stores.

 Ace Hardware stores carry a wide range of hardware and home improvement products, many of which are the company’s own brand.